 Four flumes were installed in 2012 to help track surface water flows.
 Flumes are inspected weekly when water is flowing and dataloggers downloaded monthly.
 Weekly inspections include: clearing debris and sediment as needed, and noting any erosion or settling, replacing desiccant tubes as needed and making sure stilling wells are clear of sediment.
 The flumes are inspected daily during storm events.
-Environmental is responsible for entering data into EDMS.
+Raw electronic data, downloaded from flumes, is stored in the Environmental Department Group Drive and backed up daily by server.
+Data is compiled to graphically present collected data.
+Refer to Appendix D for a copy of the Field Hydrological Data Collection/Instrument Maintenance for Pogo Mine, Alaska SOP.